Kaihchen1230/JobFirst/document/persona.md

 As a recent immigrant, most of his day is spent searching both online and outside for a highly skilled job as an analyst.
 In the meantime, he is frequently outside looking for a temporary job just to make ends meet.
 In addition, his host family is trying to help him find a suitable position, but to little avail.
 He wakes up early every morning to do this, and in the day works in a small position at a family member’s business.
 He does not have flexible hours, and frequently comes home very late.
 It is difficult to support his wife and child.

 ## Needs:
+1. Needs an informational source that can help find the best opportunity based on the skills that have been obtained
+2. Needs a tool that can help break barriers such as language and lack of knowledge on legal immigration laws
+3. Quickly find a suitable job or at least know what the options are in order to begin settling in to the new country
+4. Need to assimilate soon because of the urge to support family that are overseas, as well as his immediate family